xwp/wp-customize-inline-editing/readme.txt

 control in the Customizer pane as well.

 Only basic text fields can currently be edited; styling and any tags added to `contentEditable` areas will be stripped out.

+**Development of this plugin is done [on GitHub](https://github.com/x-team/wp-customize-inline-editing).
+Pull requests welcome.
+Please see [issues](https://github.com/x-team/wp-customize-inline-editing/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customize-inline-editing).**

 == Changelog ==